 On the way home from the talk it dawned on me that this approach to dentistry is in the wrong order.
 Our office sends yearly oral ATP reminders, but our clients are usually motivated to make an appointment to have their pet’s teeth cleaned in response to oral malodor and not a card that arrives in the mail.
 Following our approach, we get into the mouth too late, practicing fire engine dentistry necessitating multiple extractions (Figure 1).

 Oral malodor originates from putrefying materia alba lying in periodontal pockets.
-This is the problem: Without proactive and very active plaque control, significant moderate to advanced periodontal disease arises in those prone dogs and cats.
+This is the problem: Without proactive and very active plaque control, significant moderate to advanced periodontal disease arises in those dogs and cats that are prone.
 (Note: Not all dogs and cats automatically get periodontal disease because they have plaque and tartar.
 Periodontal disease is mostly an individual immune response resulting in inflammation and infection.)

-Human dental clients are sent notices at least every six months for a prophylaxis, which is a procedure that involves cleaning the teeth ultrasonically and using hand instruments on a patient who does not have significant subgingival deposits or periodontal pocketing thanks to lifelong plaque prevention.
-The typical human prophylaxis patient has healthy gingival tissues, which do not bleed on gentle probing, and have no periodontal pockets over 4 mm.
+Human dental patients are sent notices at least every six months for a prophylaxis, which is a procedure that involves cleaning the teeth ultrasonically and using hand instruments on a patient who does not have significant subgingival deposits or periodontal pocketing thanks to lifelong plaque prevention.
+The typical human prophylaxis patient has healthy gingival tissues, which do not bleed on gentle probing, and have no periodontal pockets over 4 mm in depth.

 Human dentistry embraces prevention first.
 In our model of oral ATP, prevention is offered last.
 In the acronym that many veterinarians use—COHAT, or comprehensive oral assessment and treatment—prevention is not even mentioned.
 A small percentage of human patients need to have teeth extracted due to periodontal disease compared with the patients we work on, which generally have not benefited from dogged plaque control efforts.